claire-west/svstudio-manual/docs/parameters/editing-parameters.md

 ![Parameter Options](/img/parameters/parameter-options.png)

 Hide points in freehand mode
-: When the pencil tool is selected, will not display dots for each individual node.
+: When the pencil tool is selected, will not display dots for each individual point.

 Auto-insert anchor points
-: If a node is placed within the duration of a note and no nearby nodes are present, anchor nodes will be placed before and after the note.
+: If a point is placed within the duration of a note and no nearby points are present, anchor points will be placed before and after the note.

 Simplify freehand drawn curves
 : Automatically simplify curves drawn with the pencil tool.
-This will reduce the number of nodes and may improve performance, but also may cause the final curves to not follow the freehand line precisely.
+This will reduce the number of points and may improve performance, but also may cause the final curves to not follow the freehand line precisely.

 Snap points to zero
-: May need to be disabled if moving nodes to precise values near zero.
+: May need to be disabled if moving points to precise values near zero.

 ### Simplify Parameters

 The Simplify Parameters option can be found under the "Modify" top menu.

-This function reduces the number of nodes in a selection to smooth a curve, at the cost of precision.
+This function reduces the number of points in a selection to smooth a curve, at the cost of precision.
 The resulting curve may not match the original exactly.

 <video width="360" height="480" controls>
     <source src="/img/parameters/simplify-parameter-curve.mp4" type="video/mp4">